Lighthouses of the United States: New Jersey

 adjoining Pine Point Park, at the end of North 7th Street in Camden.

+One visitor reports that he had quite a difficult time locating this site.
 Site manager: Pyne Poynt Marine Services.
 ARLHS USA-040.

 Tinicum Island Range Rear Light, Billingsport, July 2008